secretstache/wp-reactjs-starter/README.md

 ## Building production plugin

-Before publishing a new version you should run `yarn release`.
-It is a wrapper to [`yarn version`](https://yarnpkg.com/lang/en/docs/cli/version/) and you should always use that command instead the original one.
-The reason is that the boilerplate implementation also adjusts the `index.php` file.
-The release-command does not create a Git tag, you have to create it manually.
+**Never adjust your `package.json`/`index.php` `version` manually!**

+Building a production plugin is completely covered by the GitLab CI.
+That means if you push changes to the `master` branch the pipeline automatically generates the installable `.zip` file.
+That file can be downloaded through [GitLab Releases](https://docs.gitlab.com/ee/user/project/releases/).
+The versioning is done via [`semantic-release`](https://semantic-release.gitbook.io/semantic-release/).
+You need to configure your GitLab CI to allow `push`, see also [here](https://semantic-release.gitbook.io/semantic-release/recipes/recipes/gitlab-ci).

-Afterwards simply run `yarn serve` and a folder `dist` gets created with a subfolder of the installable plugin and an installable zip file.
+Simply run `yarn serve` and a folder `dist` gets created with a subfolder of the installable plugin and an installable zip file.
 It is recommenend to use CI / CD to publish the new version to wordpress.org or other marketplaces.
 An instroduction how to do this can be read below.

 ## Using CI CD